klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/debug/tracing.md

 ```

 ## debug_traceCall <a id="debug_tracecall"></a>
-The `traceCall` Returns the tracing result by executing a klay call within the context of the given block execution.
+The `traceCall` returns the tracing result by executing a klay call within the context of the given block execution.

 **Parameters**